proxystore/proxystore/docs/quickstart.rst

    x = np.array([1, 2, 3])

-   ps.init_redis_backend(hostname=REDIS_HOST, port=REDIS_PORT)
+   store = ps.store.init_store('redis', hostname=REDIS_HOST, port=REDIS_PORT)
-   p = ps.to_proxy(x)
+   p = store.proxy(x)

-In this case, we have initialized a backend connected to a Redis server that is already running on :code:`REDIS_HOST:REDIS_PORT`.
+A :any:`RedisStore <proxystore.store.redis.RedisStore>` interface is initialized to connect to a Redis server hosted at :code:`REDIS_HOST:REDIS_PORT`.
-Then, we proxied our numpy array `x`.
-The process of proxying involves placing the array in the Redis server, creating a factory that can resolve the array when called, and then creating a proxy with the factory.

-The proxy `p` now acts as a thin reference to the array which lives in the Redis server.
+The interface exposes standard :any:`get() <proxystore.store.redis.RedisStore.get>` and :any:`set() <proxystore.store.redis.RedisStore.set>` functionality for interacting with the remote Redis server.

+:any:`proxy() <proxystore.store.redis.RedisStore.proxy>` places :code:`x` into the Redis server and returns a proxy that will resolve to :code:`x`.
-This proxy can be cheaply serialized and sent to other processes.
+The proxy can be cheaply serialized and sent anywhere that can still access the Redis server and be able to correctly resolve itself.
-When `p` is accessed for the first time, say because :code:`np.sum(p)` is called on it, the factory is called and the array is retrieved from Redis.
-Now for the rest of its existence, `p` will just behave as `x` would.

 See :doc:`Advanced Usage <./advanced>` for more detailed functionality in ProxyStore.